 I had two heroes that to my knowledge never rode a horse or shot an outlaw.
 And instead of carrying bats, they toted briefcases.

 Bill Haltom is a father, husband, lawyer and award-winning writer.
-He is the author of six books and has been a newspaper and magazine humor columnist for over 25 years.
+He is the author of nine books and has been a newspaper and magazine humor columnist for over 25 years.
 He has served as chair of the editorial boards for four magazines, including the ABA Journal, the flagship publication of the American Bar Association.
 A popular speaker, Bill has delivered commencement addresses and has been the featured speaker at conventions, banquets and leadership seminars.
-Bill lives in Memphis with his wife (Judge Claudia), his daughter (Princess Margaret) and his two beagles (Atticus and Scout).
+Bill lives and writes In Memphis and Monteagle, Tennessee.